samael500/web-exceptions/README.rst

 - `404` `Http404 <https://docs.djangoproject.com/en/1.11/topics/http/views/#the-http404-exception>`_
 - `500` Any other non catched exception

-This package allow you to raise as exception any on HTTP response.
+This package allow you to raise as exception any of HTTP response.

 ..
 And configure any custome `handlerXXX` for that.